Asgaros/asgaros-forum/readme.txt

 * Fixed: Display issues with some themes
 * Changed: Show editor for new posts in the lower area
 * Performance improvements and code optimizations
+* The required minimum WordPress version is now 4.7
 = 1.3.9 =
 * Fixed: Dont show error to logged-out users when the guest-posting functionality is disabled
 * Fixed: Display issues with some themes